 He held appointments in the Department of Philosophy at Macquarie University from 2012-2015.
 From 2015-2016, he was a listed researcher on half-a-million-dollar grant awarded to the School of Social Sciences at the University of New South Wales at Kensington by the Australian Department of Defence for the provision of advice on the tactical and strategic issues associated with the rapid uptake of emerging military technologies and their potential impact upon the Australian Defence Force.
-During this project, Galliott developed a strong research partnership with the Department of Defence and developed a series of original research articles on the implications of autonomous systems and the broader impact of technology upon the personnel and force structure of the services in response to their stated needs.
-Galliott then again held appointments at Macquarie University and was later offered a highly competitive Sêr Cymru II Fellowship, part funded by the European Commission through the Horizon 2020 Marie Skłodowska-Curie Actions (MSCA) COFUND scheme, for a project that was to critically analyse how cumulative technological innovations in the security and defence space have elevated the role of individuals – particularly warfighters, politicians and technologists – in modern virtual and remote conflict, challenging existing concepts, doctrines, risk frameworks and military/non-military actors themselves.
+During this project, Galliott developed a series of original research articles on the implications of artificial intelligence (AI), human performance enhancement, autonomous systems and the broader impact of technology upon the personnel and force structure of the services in response to their stated needs.
+Galliott then again held appointments at Macquarie University and was later offered a highly competitive Sêr Cymru II Fellowship at Aberystwyth University, part funded by the European Commission through the Horizon 2020 Marie Skłodowska-Curie Actions (MSCA) COFUND scheme, for a project that was to critically analyse how cumulative technological innovations in the security and defence space have elevated the role of individuals – particularly warfighters, politicians and technologists – in modern virtual and remote conflict, challenging existing concepts, doctrines, risk frameworks and military/non-military actors themselves.
 Grateful for the offer, he instead assumed his current role at the Australian Defence Force Academy.
 Galliott also operates a private defence consultancy firm, DefenceTech Consulting and, earlier in his career, received competitive funding from the Australian Army and the Defence Science & Technology Group of the Australian Department of Defence to conduct research and prepare reports for military stakeholders on autonomous systems, soldier enhancement, cyber warfare and related topics.

-Galliott has developed a reputation as Australia's foremost expert on the socio-ethical implications of autonomous systems and is regarded as an internationally respected scholar on emerging military technologies more generally.
+Galliott has developed a reputation as Australia's foremost expert on the socio-ethical implications of artificial intelligence (AI) and is regarded as an internationally respected scholar on emerging technologies more generally.
 He authored one of the first book-length scholarly monographs on the ethics of autonomous weapons systems, Military Robots: Mapping the Moral Landscape (Ashgate 2015/Routledge 2016) and has published numerous books and dozens of articles and books chapters on directly related topics.
 Recent reviews of Galliott's publications by a diverse range of scholars and practitioners point to the quality and international significance of his research:

 ‘A solid, carefully considered and down-to-earth resource with absolute relevance for those in the military who lead and protect at the sharp end, and indeed for anyone who ponders the changing character of warfare’ - Warren Reed, former intelligence officer, Australian.
 Secret Intelligence Service